Last updated on December 3rd, 2018 by Garrick Dee

 It is perhaps the most powerful option among the 5 here with a 1,200 watt motor.
 And aside from using it inside the vehicle, you can also use it inside your home.
 There are two options – the SC3683B is the one you want because it comes with add-on tools aside from the floor tool.

 For larger vehicles with a lot of flat surfaces Eureka EasyClean 71B is a good choice.
 It comes with a motorized brush that works best on fabric upholstery and large flat surfaces.
-It also comes with a detachable hose that will allow it access to nooks and crannies.
+The detachable hose that allows it to access nooks and crannies.

 Pet owners who have trouble cleaning pet hair off their car’s upholstery will benefit from this product.
 You can also use it on stairs and even the mattress.
 So it does provide a lot of versatility as well.